jimmielin/cs205-spring-20-final/docs/index.md

 The memory-light case is conducted on `huce_cascade` partition of Cannon, which belongs to the Harvard University Center for the Environment (HUCE).
 This partition is comprised of 2880 cores of water cooled Intel Cascade Lake, each node has 48 cores and 192 GB of RAM.
 Subject to requeue by huce_cascade_priority.
 A document for this partition can be found at https://docs.rc.fas.harvard.edu/kb/huce-partitions/.

 The memory-intensive case is conducted on the 'shared' partition.
+The machine type is also Intel Cascade Lake. https://docs.rc.fas.harvard.edu/kb/running-jobs/

 ##### Cost model
 We are not really asked to pay for the resources we used on Cannon, that said, we can still refer to the Billing model of FASRC for other schools around Harvard, to get a estimation for the cost for the computational resources.
 This cost can serve as a reference relative to the cost of AWS nodes.
 The cost model can be find at the following two websites: 1. https://www.rc.fas.harvard.edu/policy/billing-faq/; 2. https://docs.rc.fas.harvard.edu/kb/fairshare/.
 Generally speaking, the cost model for the follows the table below, but is modified according to the specifed mechine types.
-In other words, if we use x cores and y GB of memory, and the cost per CPU/HR is z, the cost would be $z \cdot tmax(x,y/4GB)$.
+In other words, if we use x cores and y GB of memory, the cost unit would be max(x,y/4GB).
 We separately calculated the cost for the two different types shown here (Shared/Lab Owned), as a reference for different type of users.

 | TYPE | SERVICE UNIT | COST PER CPU/HR |
 | ---------  | ------------ | ----------- |